wp-plugins/collapsing-pages/readme.txt

       truncate)
 * animate
     * When set to true, collapsing and expanding will be animated
+*   useCookies
+    * When true, expanding and collapsing of pages is remembered for each visitor.
+When false, pages are always display collapsed (unless explicitly set to auto-expand).
+Possible values:
+         * true (default)
+         * false
 * debug
     * When set to true, extra debugging information will be displayed in the underlying code of your page (but not visible from the browser).
 Use